stackbit-projects/adorable-iron-87792/src/pages/posts/2020/2020-09-30-weaponising-psychological-safety.md

 template: "post"
 ---

 It is comforting to see that we are in an age where Psychological Safety has become ubiquitous, and synonymous with high performing teams.
 [Amy Edmondson](https://twitter.com/AmyCEdmondson) in her research over the years has popularised the term, and her [TEDx talk](https://www.youtube.com/watch?v=LhoLuui9gX8) gave us an early insight into the power of it.
-I’d urged everyone interested in the subject to read [The Fearless Organisation](https://fearlessorganization.com/) - it’s a superb work that talks about what what, why and how of Psychological Safety.
+I’d urge everyone interested in the subject to read [The Fearless Organisation](https://fearlessorganization.com/) - it’s a superb work that talks about the what, why and how of Psychological Safety.
 Googles’ [Project Aristotle](https://rework.withgoogle.com/print/guides/5721312655835136/) in 2012 then helped elevate the stage a little after finding Psychological Safety as the missing link in helping to define what makes a high performing team.

 But this post isn’t about the ‘what’ or ‘why’ behind Psychological Safety - there are so many other posts on the internet about that.
 I’ve been very lucky to talk to people across multiple organisations, sectors, and backgrounds over the past few years on this topic, and I will distil some of my thoughts in this article.